pump-io/pump.io/API.md

 "ken" shares with his followers will also go to "bwk"'s inbox.

 Most activity verbs *don't* have side-effects.
-In this case, the ActivityPump will just store the data about the activity, and distribute the activity according to the social graph, but it won't change the state of that graph.
+In this case, the pump.io will just store the data about the activity, and distribute the activity according to the social graph, but it won't change the state of that graph.